Nanjangud

-Nanjangud, officially known as Nanjanagudu, is a town in the Mysuru district of Indian state of Karnataka.
+Nanjangud, officially known as Nanjanagudu, is a town in the Mysuru district of the Indian state of Karnataka.
 Nanjangud lies on the banks of the river Kapila (also called Kabini), 23 km from the city of Mysore.
 Nanjangud is famous for the Srikanteshwara Temple located here.
 Nanjangud is also called Dakshina Kashi (southern Kashi).
 This town is also famous for a type of banana grown in the region called the Nanjanagoodu rasabale.
 Nanjangud's local administrative unit was designated as a Municipal Committee in 2015 by including Devirammanahalli and Kallahalli village.

 Origin of the name

-The Srikanteshwara Temple at Nanjangud is dedicated to the Hindu supreme deity Shiva, also called Sri Nanjundeshwara, (The Lord who drank poison).
-Nanjanagud literally means "the place where Nanja (Nanjundeshwara) resides" in Kannada..
+The Srikanteshwara Temple at Nanjangud is dedicated to the Hindu deity Shiva, also called Sri Nanjundeshwara (the Lord who drank poison).
+Nanjanagud means "the place where Nanja (Nanjundeshwara) resides" in Kannada.

 History

 Nanjangud has been a major Shaiva centre for nearly a thousand years.
-Chola Kings in the 11th – 12th century are considered to have built this temple with significant additions by the Hoysalas and the Vijayanagara kings.
+Western Ganga dynasty Kings in the 09th – 10th century are considered to have built this temple with significant additions by the Hoysalas, cholas and the Vijayanagara kings.
 This temple was later renovated by the Hoysala kings.
 The Wodeyar kings of Mysore made various grants to renovate the temple.

-The state general secretary in Karnataka of Hindu Mahasabha, Dharmendra, threatened to kill Karnataka Chief Minister Basavaraj Bommai for the temple demolitions, resulting in his and several party officials' arrest.